• Skip to primary navigation

 WARTIME SERVICE

-Research into MASB 27’s wartime service uncovers the amazing story of British enterprise, engineering ingenuity, determination and courage.
+Research into MASB 27’s wartime activities uncovers the story of British enterprise, engineering ingenuity, determination and courage.
 This was a time when Britannia ruled the waves, but was to be supremely tested.

-As War progressed, the expected threat from enemy U-boats acting in coastal waters did not materialise.
+As the War progressed, the expected threat from enemy U-boats acting in coastal waters did not materialise.
 No longer required for protection of ports and estuaries, most MASBs were converted to MGBs or redeployed to Air Sea Rescue.
-For its part, MASB 27 was commissioned from the Hythe Yard of the British Power Boat Company in 1941 and went into busy and mixed Royal Navy service.

 The crew of MASB 27 in Falmouth 1943